Genov-Simeon/QuickBase-RestSharp/README.md

      4. Copy the Application Token
    - **Table ID**: The ID of the table you want to test (found in the table properties)

-3. Update the configuration in `QuickBaseApi.Tests/QuickBaseApiTests.cs` with your credentials
+3. The project has two configurations called QA and DEV for easy switching of different environments.
+Choose the correct one and update the appsettings.*.json configuration in `QuickBaseApi.Tests` with your credentials before building the project.

 ## Running Tests